awsdocs/aws-transfer-user-guide/doc_source/API_CreateServer.md

  ** [WorkflowDetails](#API_CreateServer_RequestSyntax) **   <a name="TransferFamily-CreateServer-request-WorkflowDetails"></a>
 Specifies the workflow ID for the workflow to assign and the execution role that's used for executing the workflow\.
+In addition to a workflow to execute when a file is uploaded completely, `WorkflowDetails` can also contain a workflow ID \(and execution role\) for a workflow to execute on partial upload\.
+A partial upload occurs when a file is open when the session disconnects\.
 Type: [WorkflowDetails](API_WorkflowDetails.md) object
 Required: No